 In the Data Governance companies, there are several ways to bulletproof the processes and ensure the correct data flow.
 These are:

-Creating the formal enterprise-wide data governance training procedures, developed with flow charts, allows employees to maintain high-quality data throughout the data lifecycle.
+Creating formal enterprise-wide data governance training procedures, developed with flow charts, allows employees to maintain high-quality data throughout the data lifecycle.

 Flow charts enable detecting the causes of repetitive and problematic errors within the organization’s database.
 With solid data management diagrams, you can track the data flow throughout the organization’s data warehouse to determine what part of the process is impacting data quality.